3d-it/auto-annotated-portfolio/content/pages/blog/post-two.md

   availability through a domain registrar like GoDaddy or Namecheap.
 Once selected, you can purchase and register the domain, ensuring it’s linked to your website or future projects.
-Don’t forget to add domain privacy protection to keep your personal details secure
+Don’t forget to add domain privacy protection to keep your personal details secured
 featuredImage:
   type: ImageBlock
   url: /images/INFORMATION TECHNOLOGY 3D-IT LOGO (12).png